protofire/Cardano-Developer-Studio/README.md

 ## Acknowledgements

-We would like to thank the Cardano community for their support and contributions to this project.
+We express our deepest gratitude to the Cardano community for their unwavering support and valuable contributions to this project.
+This work is part of a funded project through Cardano Catalyst, a community-driven innovation platform.
+For more details on the proposal and its progress, please visit our proposal page on [IdeaScale](https://cardano.ideascale.com/c/idea/110047).